 Supplementary information on Group EC members

-The Group EC including the Group CEO have employment contracts with notice periods of 12 months and no severance clauses.
-Information on “change of control” clauses is covered in the Corporate Governance section of this Financial Report.
+The Group EC, including the Group CEO, have employment contracts with notice periods of 12 months and no severance clauses.
+Information on “change of control” clauses is covered in the Corporate Governance section, Changes of control and defence measures, of this Financial Report.